-The course is an introduction to some elementary ideas in the geometry of euclidean space through vectors.
-One focus of the course is the use of co-ordinates and an appreciation of the invariance of geometry under an orthogonal change of variable.
-This leads into a deeper study of orthogonal matrices, of rotating frames, and into related co-ordinate systems.
+The course is an introduction to some elementary ideas in the geometry of Euclidean space through vectors.
+One focus of the course is the use of coordinates and an appreciation of the invariance of geometry under an orthogonal change of variables.
+This leads to a deeper study of orthogonal matrices, of rotating frames, and into related coordinate systems.
+Another focus is on the construction and geometric properties of lines, planes, and surfaces.

 Students will learn how to encode a geometric scenario into vector equations and meet the vector algebra needed to manipulate such equations.
 Students will meet the benefits of choosing sensible co-ordinate systems and appreciate what geometry is invariant of such choices.
+Students will gain introductory insight into the geometry of surfaces and lines.

 Euclidean geometry in two and three dimensions approached by vectors and coordinates.
 Vector addition and scalar multiplication.
-The scalar product, equations of planes, lines and circles.
+The scalar product.
+Equations of planes, lines and circles.
 [3]

 The vector product in three dimensions.
-Use of $\mathbf{a}, \mathbf{b}, \mathbf{a} \wedge \mathbf{b}$ as a basis. $\mathbf{r} \wedge \mathbf{a} = \mathbf{b}$ represents a line.
-Scalar triple products and vector triple products, vector algebra.
+Use of $\mathbf{a}, \mathbf{b}, \mathbf{a} \wedge \mathbf{b}$ as a basis.
+Scalar triple products and vector triple products, vector algebra, intersection of lines and planes.
 [2]